 There are a variety of advantages and things to consider when you get solar panels for your home.
 So whether you’ve been thinking about leading a more sustainable life or maybe you’re just tired of outrageous electric bills, let’s dive into the basics about getting started with going solar!

 Homeowners can choose to lease, buy, or finance a solar panel system.
 Still, generally, an installation can range from $30,000 and up —but with the bonus of having a monthly loan (or lease) payment which is significantly less than a regular monthly electric bill.
 So while the total cost may seem high to some, it doesn’t reflect the monthly savings and overall benefits that will outweigh the cost.

-While the specific cost of your solar panel installation will vary based on the amount of energy your property uses, roof size and shape, shade, and a few other variables, there are luckily almost zero upkeep costs after that.
+While the specific cost of your solar panel Installation in New Jersey will vary based on the amount of energy your property uses, roof size and shape, shade, and a few other variables, there are luckily almost zero upkeep costs after that.
 Low-maintenance panels are exposed to rainwater, so they are washed free of debris without the need for cleaning—and during the winter, snow and ice easily melt off without any action necessary.
 You’ll rarely need repairs (which could be covered by insurance depending on the cause of damage), and you only need general inspections every few years to ensure everything is working correctly.

 Solar energy is a gift that keeps on giving for people and the environment.
 No matter the season —and even in cloudy weather, the sun’s rays can still reach the solar panels to effectively produce electricity to power your home and electronics for years to come!

 There are numerous benefits that many homeowners around the United States can enjoy by switching to solar.
 For example, some of the ways solar can benefit your wallet include:

 - Net metering credits (available in some states) to offset electricity costs

 - Cashing in on Solar Renewable Energy Certificates (SRECs)